 And, imho, it's a bad fit for that universe.

 Lackey's 500 Kingdoms universe is an interesting concept, and it's worked rather well for the previous stories she has written in it.
 But I don't think Beauty and the Beast is well served by it.
 Or at any rate, I don't really think that this iteration of Beauty and the Beast is well served by it.

 The cast is far too small to give it the scope it needs.

-It’s not simply a parody universe, however — although it does have certain parody elements very much in evidence.
+This is not simply a parody universe — although it does have certain parody elements very much in evidence.
 But the magic of the 500 Kingdoms is not merely a form of energy to be tapped or adapted and shaped to the magician’s will.
 It is an organic entity which grows and must be harvested.

-In fact, one does so in one's own self defense and for the good of society.
+In fact, one harvests it in one's own self defense and for the good of society.
 Otherwise things are going to go to Hell in the proverbial hand-basket and no one is going to be able to prevent it.

 It's organic.
 It affects things that are organic.
+Which means the people, too.
 Physically, emotionally, mentally.
 It uses them.